hilbix/tino/howto/grub.md

 to the Linux commandline.
 This boots into `bash` instead of SystemD.
 And you now are back into control.

+To boot into the "real" init from `/bin/bash` just run

+	exec /sbin/init

 ## Console+Serial+KVM